CIS-566-Fall-2023/final-project/README.md

     <img src = "https://github.com/CIIINDYXUU/Procedural-Terrarium-Generator/assets/88256581/0874345d-0ccb-4406-8a38-f1eb61428c3d" width=80%>
   </p>

+### Goals for Final Submission
 Based on the critique in class, for the final submission, I will focus on finetuning the textures and materials of the succulent and pots for the final render.
 I want to try to include more specific color controls for each succulent petal, and I want both a glass and ceramic version of the plants.
+Since there are so many different possibilities for the succulent petal shapes it can be hard to replicate the exact parameters used to create certain shapes.
+So, I'm also thinking of creating and saving some ramp presets to make a more efficient and artist-friendly tool.

-If time permits, I also want to tackle procedural placement, using a global seed to create random succulents, cacti, and overall compositions.
+If time permits, I also want to tackle random generation, using a global seed to create random succulents, cacti, and overall compositions.
 If I can't get the randomization done in time, I will go with my original plan of manually placing my generated plants into nice, aesthetic compositions.

 </details>